-We picked the towns on this list based on the following criteria:
+We picked the towns on this list of “most progressive cities in the US” based on the following criteria:

 The hometown of iconic hippie band Phish and socially conscious capitalists Ben and Jerry’s, Burlington has a history of being home for free-thinkers.
 It’s got a great arts district (Pine Street), a strong local food movement, and an active political environment (current democratic socialist presidential candidate Bernie Sanders was this city’s mayor for eight years before getting elected into the US Senate).
 It’s also got a happening yoga scene (the Day of Yoga on Church Street has the entire pedestrian marketplace taken over by yoga mats) and, for a city of its size, a surprisingly significant international and refugee population.

 Eats: For breakfast, stop by Myers Bagels for gluten-free bagels.
 Try Scout & Co for coffee and “avant-garde” ice cream.
 Barrio Bakery is a bakery by day and classy pizza joint by night, or try Butch and Babes for creative, delicious drinks and food.
 Also check out Stone Soup, or the gravy fries at Necters.

 Drinks: Vermont has more breweries per capita than any other state so there’s no shortage of options.
 In Burlington specifically, try Magic Hat Brewing Company, Switchback Brewery, Vermont Pub and Brewery or Zero Gravity Brewing.
 Or, visit Citizen Cider, with drinks made from fresh, local apples.